1965 (song)

-"1965" is a song by American singer Jessie Murph from her second studio album Sex Hysteria (2025).
+"1965" is a song by American singer Jessie Murph from her second studio album, Sex Hysteria (2025).
 It was released on July 18, 2025, through Columbia Records.
 It was produced by Vynk, Steve Rusch and Laura Veltz, all of whom wrote the song with Murph.

-1965 was met with widespread controversy and criticism regarding the lyrics' depiction of women's roles, and obscene displays in the corresponding music video.
+"1965" was met with widespread controversy and criticism regarding the lyrics' depiction of women's roles, and obscene displays in the corresponding music video.
 Murph defended the song, describing it as satire and a joke.

 Composition and lyrics

-The song explores a retro-inspired sound, particularly retro soul.
+"1965" is a retro-soul song reminiscent of Amy Winehouse's music.
 It opens with a snippet of a mock commercial promoting the use of cigarettes and idea of women belonging in the kitchen.
 The production uses "seismic 808s", strings and a piano lick.
 In the explicit lyrics, Jessie Murph satirically takes the role of a present-day woman who is mistreated by her boyfriend to the extent that she romanticizes being a married woman in the 1960s.
 She compares the life of women in that era with those of modern times, highlighting the differences in advantages and disadvantages.
 For example, she wishes her partner would send her letters rather than booty calls.
 A notable line from the chorus is "I think I'd give up a few rights / If you would just love me like it's 1965".
 While she seemingly longs for a return to dating customs of the 1960s, Murph also acknowledges the restrictions of women's liberty during that period, in lyrics such as "I might get a little slap-slap, but you wouldn't hit me on Snapchat / Don't fuckin' text me at 2 AM sayin', 'Where you at, at?', boy, fuck you" (from the first verse) and "I would be twenty, and it'd be acceptable for you to be forty / And that is fucked up, I know / But at least you wouldn't drive off before I get in the fuckin' door / You fuckin' fuck, fuck you" (from the second verse).
 In the outro, which is given a vocal effect similar to the sound of an old gramophone recording, Murph mentions she would have been unable to watch the 1987 film Dirty Dancing, which is set in 1963, but would enjoy reading with her partner instead.